 - 5.1 The College is committed to working with staff and learners to develop an understanding of positive working relationships and an awareness of the impact of individual behaviour on others.
-All staff and learners are responsible for supporting and encouraging positive behaviour in others and responding to incidences of disruptive behaviour and poor academic progress in a consistent and appropriate manner. - 5.2 All staff are expected to take a leading role in the management of behaviour during lectures, in public areas of the College and for addressing poor academic progress.
+All staff and learners are responsible for supporting and encouraging positive behaviour in others and responding to incidences of disruptive behaviour in a consistent and appropriate manner. - 5.2 All staff are expected to take a leading role in the management of behaviour during lectures and in public areas of the College.
 It is expected that staff will use a variety of behaviour management techniques, strategies and skills. - 5.3 Cardiff and Vale are committed to working a restorative approach, creating relationships which aim to create a College community where individuals feel comfortable, valued and respected.
-A restorative approach constitutes an innovative way to deal with inappropriate behaviour which puts repairing harm done to working relationships and people over and above the need to assign blame and dispense punishment (Wright 1999). - 5.4 A restorative approach involves a conversation which allows everyone affected by harmful behaviour, a conflict situation or a problem the opportunity to express thoughts and feelings about what has happened, explain how they have been affected by it and what they feel needs to happen in order to repair the harm so that they may leave the situation behind.
-It also encourages a learner to rethink their behaviour patterns in terms of academic progress.
+A restorative approach constitutes an innovative way to deal with inappropriate behaviour which puts repairing harm done to working relationships and people over and above the need to assign blame and dispense punishment (Wright 1999).